-* The Morea (Greek: Μορέας or Μωριάς) refers to the Peloponnese peninsula of southern Greece, a term from the Middle Ages and the early modern period.
+* The Morea (Greek: Μορέας or Μωριάς) refers to the Peloponnese peninsula of southern Greece, a term used during the Middle Ages and the early modern period.

 ** Names of two other rivers that rise in the Alps; the Ticino flows to Italy and the Rhone to France.
 Changing course from its original orientation, the poet suggests that the Rhine's first instinct is to set off for Asia, the source of civilization.